crislerwin/url-shortener/README.md

 1. **URL Shortening Process:**
    - Original URL is encrypted using AES-256 CTR mode
    - A cryptographically secure random 6-character alphanumeric short ID is generated
-   - The encrypted URL is stored in-memory mapped to the short ID
+   - The encrypted URL is stored in PostgreSQL mapped to the short ID
    - A shortened URL is returned to the user

 2. **URL Redirection Process:**
-   - The service looks up the encrypted URL by short ID
+   - The service looks up the encrypted URL by short ID from PostgreSQL
    - Decrypts the URL using the secret key
+   - Updates click count and last accessed timestamp
    - Issues an HTTP 302 redirect to the original URL

-3. **Security Features:**
+3. **Security & Persistence Features:**
    - All URLs are encrypted at rest using AES-256
-   - Thread-safe concurrent access to URL store
+   - PostgreSQL ensures ACID compliance and data durability
+   - Connection pooling for efficient database access
    - Cryptographically secure random ID generation
    - Proper error handling throughout the application
+   - Graceful shutdown with proper connection cleanup

 ## Development